confluentinc/ksql/documentation/quickstart-non-docker.rst

 Do not run KSQL against a production cluster, since KSQL is in tech preview.

 You will need to download and install a Kafka cluster on your local machine.
-This cluster consists of a single Kafka broker alongside a single-node ZooKeeper ensemble.
+This cluster consists of a single Kafka broker along with a single-node ZooKeeper ensemble and a single Schema Registry instance.

 1. Install Oracle Java JRE or JDK >= 1.7 on your local machine